hemeac/kiwiTechTree/README.md

 ## Known Issues
 * Couple of upgrade lines in the Tech Tree disappear when viewing them near the edges of the screen.
+* Breaks support for KerbalAtomicsLH2NTRModSupport Extras (I do incorporate some elements of the patch)

 ## Disclaimer